Margielyn Didal: National Championship

 Didal participated in the inaugural Philippine National Skateboarding Championship held in Santa Rosa, Laguna in July 2019, where she won the gold medal for the women's street event.

 South East Asian Games

 During the 2019 Southeast Asian Games, Didal won two gold medals in women's Game of Skate and street skateboarding.

 2020 Tampa Pro Womens Open Finals

 Didal finished 3rd at the 2020 Tampa Pro Women's Open Finals in Florida.

 2020 Summer Olympics

 Didal qualified for the 2020 Summer Olympics in Tokyo, where skateboarding made its Olympic debut.
 Competing in the women's street event, Didal advanced to the finals, placing 7th.

 Didal had her own custom skate park built in Soul Sierra, Cebu City.
 It first opened in early 2021 and became the training venue of the Philippine national skateboarding team, including herself.

+2022 Red Bull Skate Level

+In October 2022, Didal competed at the Red Bull Skate Level.
+However she sustained a fractured left ankle and undergo surgery.
+Consequentially, she missed two qualifying events for the 2024 Summer Olympics as well.
+By July 2023, she has recovered enough to be able to perform a 360 flip.